UQ-RCC/pitschi-docs/faq-datamover.md

 The next user cannot start another experiment if the previous one forgot to stop it.
 Only admins (Lou, Matthias and myself) could stop other people's experiments.

+## 7. Why doesn't my project appear in the selection list when I try to start a new experiment ?

+Ask the Pitschi support team to check that your project collection is mounted in the required institute access cache, and that the required cache is configured in the Pitschi datamover and the Pitschi XAPI server.